shivansh-sh13/ToDoApp/README.md

 # React To-Do App

-A simple To-Do application built with React and Redux.
+A simple To-Do application built with React, usestate, useeffect and Redux.
 This application allows users to add, view, edit, and delete tasks.

 ## Getting Started with Create React App